Data-conforming data-driven control: avoiding premature generalizations beyond data: Background

 The cost function \eqref{eq:costFunction}, up to an additive constant in $K$, can be rewritten as (for a detailed derivation, check Appendix~\ref{Appendix:P parametrization cost})

 where $P$ is the observability-type Gramian \cite{kailath1980linear}, given by

 where $Q \succeq 0$ and $R \succ 0$ are the user-defined weighting matrices, as in \eqref{eq:costFunction}, and $(Q,A)$ is assumed detectable.
-The optimal control gain $K$ (which minimizes $J$) is then given by the solution to the following problem. \begin{problem} Standard LQR (Observability-type Gramian) \cite[Sec.~4.1]{bertsekas2012dynamic}:
+The optimal control gain $K$ (which minimizes $J$) is then given by the solution to the following. \begin{quote} \itshape Standard LQR (Observability-type Gramian) \cite[Sec.~4.1]{bertsekas2012dynamic}:

 when $P$ satisfies the algebraic Riccati equation